dzjxzyd/FusionESP/README.md

 train_resampling_7_1_2.py is same as the train.py, but redivided the whole dataset into 7:1:2 ratio for train, validation and test.
 ```

-### Reproduction
+### Reproduction of usage of FusionESP
 All the implementation was conducted in Google Colab + Google Drive.
-The repository provided the original notebook for reproduction.
+The repository provided the original notebook for reproduction (Folder: Notebook for reproduction).

 The original data, embedding files and models are save at [GoogleDrive link](https://drive.google.com/drive/folders/1op-L1iG55gGDhSCCXT9z62c9kJhoQ769?usp=drive_link) (To save computation resource, the embedding operation was stratified based on the protein seqeunce length, Therefore, You will find several files inside the Google Drive folders.
 Feel free to use them if you want to save the time and resources spent on embeddings).
 ```